RapTho/telegramBot/README.md

 ![Visual Recognition](.ignoreGIFS/visualRecognition.gif)

 ## Speech to Text
-Also you can dictate your bot something and it will transcribe the spoken words for you.
-Supported languages are:
+Also, you can dictate your bot something and it will transcribe the spoken words for you.
+The supported languages are:
 - English
 - French
 - German